 The subject line is one of the first things readers see when your email arrives in their inbox.
 If you write a bland, spammy, or repetitive subject line, the chance of users opening your email decreases significantly.
 To write better subject lines, follow these helpful tips from the marketing gurus at HubSpot:

-Include calls-to-action: Your subject line is essentially a call-to-action, so use it to encourage readers to open the email.
-Be sure to use action-oriented verbs to inspire clicks.
+- Include calls-to-action: Your subject line is essentially a call-to-action, so use it to encourage readers to open the email.
+Be sure to use action-oriented verbs

 Make Your Emails Eye-Catching